bakpakin/Fennel/CONTRIBUTING.md

 * `old/fennel.lua`: older version of Fennel compiler from before self-hosting
 * `old/launcher.lua`: older version of the command line launcher

+This old version (based on 0.4.2) does not have all the newer language features of Fennel except in cases where we have explicitly backported certain things, such as `collect` and `icollect`.

 ## Contributing Changes